markrjones/listeo-package-handler/README.md

 Note, if a user does not select any category when creating their listing they will be shown any package with a category called "Default".
 You should therefore immediately assign some of your packages to a category called "Default" which you will have to create.
 If there are no packages assigned to Default a user who creates a listing with no category will not be offered any packages, which is not something you will want to happen!
 Be sure to assign at least one package to a category called "Default".

+Update.
+The plugin now deals with there not being a package category that corresponds with a listing category.
+In the event that an Onwer chooses a listing category that is not also assigned to a package, the plugin will show all Default packages.

 ## Note

 At this version the plugin contains some code that writes comments to the php error log for debugging purposes.
 These will remain until the person who this was written for confirms that the plugin works correctly.
 When testing is complete the debug code will be removed and a new version issued.